Restore

 This writes data to your configured Salesforce environment; be certain you understand the possible ramifications this might have.

-The same Restore Best Practices apply to the GRAX Point in Time Restore as well.
+Please review the Restore Best Practices as these apply to both Point in Time and Create Records Restore jobs.

 Monitoring a Restore Execution